Five officers shot and wounded in Minnesota confrontation, authorities say; suspect arrested

 The officers' injuries were not life-threatening, the sheriff said.
 Three of the officers were taken to North Memorial Hospital in the Minneapolis suburb of Robbinsdale while two were taken to a hospital in St. Cloud.

-The confrontation started Thursday morning at a home in Glendorado Township, which is a few miles west of Princeton.
+The confrontation started Thursday morning at a home in Glendorado Township, which is a few miles west of Princeton, about 50 miles (80 kilometers) northwest of Minneapolis.

 The officers were part of the Sherburne County Drug Task Force.
 Three were from the Sherburne County Sheriff's Office, while one was from the Princeton Police Department and one was from the Elk River Police Department, the news release said.
 Benton County sheriff's deputies were present during the incident but were not injured, Heck said.